MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/BliOXtf.png" height="100%" width="100%"/>
 </p>

-Similar to Step 6, I used the `ls` command and counted 4 geese in the `Geese` directory: Amelia, Boris, Lucy, and Muffin.
+I used `ls` to list the contents of the `Geese` directory.
+There were four geese: Amelia, Boris, Lucy, and Muffin.

 <br />
 <br />